 - To regularly visit ships recruited into the national VOS fleet to:

 - Maintain and inspect the meteorological and selected oceanographic instruments;

 - Check the presence and condition of supplied handbooks, meteorological tables and charts;

-- Maintain the ship's supply of logbooks, autographic charts, muslin, wicks and other mandatory consumables;
+- Maintain the ship's supply of autographic charts, muslin, wicks and other mandatory consumables;

 - Recover electronic logbook data.

-- Provide the following services, regardless of the ship's nationality and country of recruitment:
+- At the request of another PMO or the Master of a ship, use reasonable endeavours to provide the following services, regardless of the ship's nationality and country of recruitment: